Moura, Portugal

-The current Mayor is José Pós de Mina, elected by the Unitary Democratic Coalition.
+The current mayor is José Pós de Mina, elected by the Unitary Democratic Coalition.
 The municipal holiday is 24 June.

-It is home to Moura Photovoltaic Power Station, one of Europe's largest solar-power facilities.
+It is home to Moura Photovoltaic Power Station, one of Europe's largest solar-power facilities and the Castle of Moura.

+There are two wine regions within the borders of Moura municipality: Moura centered around the town of Moura and Granja-Amareleja within the parishes of Amareleja, Póvoa de São Miguel and part of Santo Amador and São João Baptista.

 Parishes

 Administratively, the municipality is divided into 5 civil parishes (freguesias):